Sir-Teo/CS61A/README.md

 # CS61A
-Summer 2018, CS61A, Structure and Interpretation of Computer Programs!
+Summer 2018, CS61A, Structure and Interpretation of Computer Programs!This will remain a private repository until the summer ends.
+Although CS61A uses the same project every year, they might change some functions each term to prevent cheating.

-# Lab 01
+## Lab 01
 ```
 Last login: Wed Jun 20 22:55:24 on ttys000
 TeodeMacBook-Pro:~ teo$ cd Desktop/lab01